 We do not impose any residential requirements or give additional priority for local connection.

-We accept a Certificate of Cessation of Entitlement to occupy service living accommodation as a basis of entitlement to a Gold Priority Pass.
+We accept a Certificate of Cessation of Entitlement to occupy service living accommodation as a basis of entitlement to a Gold Priority Pass within one year of leaving the forces.